 - Increased Reliability.
 Automation can reduce the risk of human error and ensure consistent results.
 Hence, this leads to increased reliability and quality of output.

 - Optimized Performance.
-By analyzing data and making adjustments in real-time, automated systems can optimize performance and improve overall business outcomes.
+By analyzing data and having the ability to make rapid adjustments, automated systems can optimize performance and improve overall business outcomes.

 For more examples and details on the benefits of automation, see Fortra’ 5 Benefits of Automation: The Advantages of Automation.